Panoplos/fish-regex-rename-files/README.md

 ## Installation

 Download the .fish files and save into your `/Users/yourname/.config/fish/functions` directory.
-Restart your console instance and the functions will be available.
-If you need them in a current session, you can `source /Users/yourname/.config/fish/functions/*.fish` them in.
+Fish will automatically read them into all sessions, so they will be usable immediately.

 If you would like to enhance the scripts in your own repo, I recommend cloning this repo locally and soft-linking them into the above functions directory.